Healthcare

 - Ransomware attacks can cause significant damage by disrupting not only IT systems but also connected OT and IIoT systems critical to patient care.

-Invisinet is highlighted as an emerging solution to turn your network from a vulnerable to strong, from confusing to clear–Invisinet is here to redefine healthcare network security.
+Invisinet is included as an emerging solution in the Gartner® August 2024 Market Guide for Medical Device Risk.
+Turn your healthcare network from a vulnerable to strong, from confusing to clear.

 The Invisinet Solution